Vaonis Vespera - Information (2" Refractor)

 First Conclusions

 After a little more than half a year with the Vaonis Vespera (end of February 2023), I would like to attempt first conclusions.
 First of all, I am happy to have "jumped on the Vespera bandwagon" and to have purchased the Vespera at a significantly lower price during the Kickstarter campaign.
-Second, my judgment is inevitably influenced by what I have experienced with the original Unistellar eVscope and the eVscope 2 and am still experiencing with the eVscope 2.
+Second, my judgment is inevitably influenced by what I have experienced with the original Unistellar eVscope and the eVscope 2.
 And so, in these first conclusions, I will keep making comparisons with the eVscope (2).

 For space reasons, I also moved the first conclusion to its own page First Conclusions.